Here is a recap of us learning to speak Egyptian Arabic in 60 days, including notes on what we learned from this experience and for next time.

 - Egyptian Arabic is harder to parse out.
 Phrases like “I haven’t seen it” get mashed together into one word.
 Hebrew keeps them separate.

-In fact, the differences are so large that a Farsi speaker has more of an advantage in Arabic than a Hebrew speaker, even though Farsi and Arabic are totally different.
+In fact, the differences are so large that a Persian speaker has more of an advantage in Arabic than a Hebrew speaker, even though Persian and Arabic are totally different.

 In summary, if you speak Hebrew or Arabic, you have maybe a conceptual head-start to learning the other.
 You’d be coming from a closer place than a Chinese native speaker, for example.
 But you’re still far away.